datastaxdevs/workshop-nosqlbench/_src_README.md

 ## Workloads

 <!-- 2L IF long -->
-We mentioned that `cql-keyvalue` is one of several ready-to-use _workloads_, but also that you can easily build your own: for example, to test a specific data model or ensure you closely mimic your application's request pattern.
+We mentioned that `cql-keyvalue2` is one of several ready-to-use _workloads_, but also that you can easily build your own: for example, to test a specific data model or ensure you closely mimic your application's request pattern.